ava-labs/avalanche-docs/docs/nodes/maintain/upgrade-your-avalanchego-node.md

 If you use your node for development purposes and have keystore users on your node, you should back up those too.

-## Node installed using the installer script
+## Node Installed Using the Installer Script

 If you installed your node using the [installer script](../build/set-up-node-with-installer.md), to upgrade your node, just run the installer script again.